john-veillette/skglobal/README.md

 Some super minimal example code is in `example.ipynb`.

+__Note__: Since the loss functions are "global" and not dependant on a particular decision threshold, the classifier doesn't really optimize the intercept of the linear model.
+So you may have to enforce your own decision threshold at inference time, depending on your usage case.

 ## Loss Functions

 The loss functions used come from a [no-longer-supported Google research repo](https://github.com/tensorflow/models/tree/archive/research/global_objectives).
 Since their code is archived, we copied it into the `global_objectives` directory with an `__init__.py` file added for easier access while maintaining a clear deliniation between their work and mine.
 I also replaced some `tf.contrib` functionality and modified the import statements for Tensorflow 2 compatibility.
 If you use this repository, make sure to cite their gem of a [paper](https://arxiv.org/abs/1608.04802).